JyothiKoushikP/project3-java-android-restapi-firebase-mobileapp/README.md

 ## Contributions

 Please feel free to download the codebase and make some efficient modifications to the UI or the backend.

-Any user who wish to make contributions can clone the project and make the required changes.